-Eid-ul-Fitr 2018 - After the holy month of Ramadan in Islamic calendar, People of Indonesia celebrates Eid ul Fitr (Lebaran) festival.
-The four days celebrations of Eid ul Fitr 2018 will begin from June 14 in Indonesia.
+Eid-ul-Fitr 2019 - After the holy month of Ramadan in Islamic calendar, People of Indonesia celebrates Eid ul Fitr (Lebaran) festival.
+The four days celebrations of Eid ul Fitr in 2019 will begin from June 03 in Indonesia.

 Eid ul-Fitr, also called Hari Raya Puasa or Hari Raya Aidilfitri in South-east Asia is the first day of Shawwal in Islamic calendar.
 It is celebrated as Lebaran in Indonesia.
 It refers to a process of spiritual rebirth or becoming pious again.
 It marks the end of Ramadan, and is a joyous celebration that involves prayers, congregations, social gatherings and family reunions.
 Food and festivity go hand in hand with gifting, and giving to charity (zakat al-fitr).
 Listening to a khutba (sermon), attending congregational prayers, celebrating with family members, and distributing gifts and sweets are old traditions that still hold as important social and religious practices of the day.
 While the energy level create an invigorated atmosphere, the collective pride and belongingness is distinctly evident.